 Kidney Wales will therefore equitably assess for funding research applications proposing to address fundamental questions about any aspect of kidney disease.
-The grant advisory committee is focussed on funding research applications of very high quality.
+The project advisory committee is focussed on funding research applications of very high quality.
 The quality of the proposal will be assessed through the research committee and commissioned external peer reviewers, who are experts in the field relevant to the grant that they are asked to assess.
 In 2017 we planned the launch of two research projects, The John Salaman Travelling Scholarship and the Rhodri Morgan Ethics Fellowship.
 The awards were presented in June 2017 at Swansea University.
 We undertook research and questionnaires with patients to improve their well being and consulted on their needs.
-We attended all the meetings of The Welsh Renal Clinical Network by representing patients' views on the specialised service.
+We continue with these scholarships/fellowships and have earmarked funds for further research.